The Blue Grass Lions Club

 We will also highlight projects that our Lions Club is involved in.

 Meet the Stanfields: Chester (Stan) and Cindy, moved from Stockton, MO to Blue Grass in August 2014.
 Stan was a member of the Lions Club for 10 years, prior to moving to Blue Grass and joining our Lions.
-He currently serves as President, and is a member of other committees.
+He has served as President and Past District Governor, and is a member of other committees.
 He works with the Boy Scouts as assistant range officer and other activities, when needed.
-Cindy joined the Blue Grass Lions Club in March, 2016 and is Co-chair of the Iowa KidSight program and also, serves on other committees.
+Cindy joined the Blue Grass Lions Club in March, 2016 and is Secretary and Chairperson of the Iowa KidSight program and also, serves on other committees.
 Stan and Cindy are very involved in the Blue Grass American Legion and in their church.

 The Blue Grass Lions Club wishes to thank the many very faithful donors for making the December Blood Drive a huge success.
 Also we wish to thank St. Andrews Catholic Church for hosting the drive and their involvement, during and in clean-up, following.
 We netted 41 units of blood, which includes six double red units, that will potentially treat 164 people.
 Our goal was set by Mississippi Regional Blood Center at 35U.
-Watch the Bugle for our next upcoming drive on February, 6th.
-2017.
+Watch the Bugle for our next upcoming drive.

 Meet Walt Hilbert: I would like to introduce Walt Hilbert, a retired school teacher in Davenport.
 Walt is a proud member of the Blue Grass Lions Club for nine years.
 One of his favorite activities has been helping our club to provide optical examinations, and eyeglasses, hearing evaluations and audio devices for people who live right here in the community.
 These are people you might see at the market, or, gas station any day.
 These people are anonymous to the club members, but there is so much satisfaction in knowing you have helped to improve the quality of life for another person.